TonyCasey/TonyCasey/README.md

 # Tony Casey 👋

-**Senior Software Engineer | Dublin, Ireland**
+**Senior Software Engineer AI | Dublin, Ireland**
-*Transitioning from Enterprise .NET to AI Infrastructure Development*
+*Transitioning from Enterprise .NET to AI Software Development*

 ## About Me

-I'm a seasoned software engineer with 15+ years building scalable enterprise systems, now actively transitioning into AI infrastructure development.
+I'm a seasoned software engineer with 15+ years building scalable enterprise systems, now actively transitioning into AI Software development.
 My background includes architecting systems that serve millions of users at eShopWorld and founding VendorShop, the first Facebook commerce platform.

 Currently pursuing a Professional Diploma in AI for Software Developers at University of Galway while building practical AI applications and testing enterprise migration strategies with Claude Code.